dougj892/dougj892.github.io/_posts/2017-02-16-fixed-effects-did.markdown

 ### Review of Diffs-in-diffs and Fixed Effects Specifications
-To jog everyone's memory, if you have one baseline and one end line observation for a set of units, the DiD specification is:
+To jog everyone's memory, if you have one baseline and one end line observation for a set of units, the standard DiD specification is:

 $$ Y_{i,t}=\alpha+\beta*EVERTREAT_i + \gamma*POST_t + \tau*TREAT_{i,t} + \varepsilon_{i,t} $$